 6. You should bargain for everything

 TRUE: If you shop at the market or in the street, you should bargain hard, but you will be surprised how little you will need to do during your holiday.
 Bargain with your Tuk Tuk as well.

 BUT: Don’t haggle at convenience stores, restaurants or even bars.
-Shopping malls are a bit tricky: in the main shop such as department stores you won’t have to, but you should do it at the small stands and electronic shops.
+Shopping malls are a bit tricky: you won’t have to in the main shop such as department stores, but you should do it at the small stands and electronic shops.

 What’s true: If you expect copies of designer brands, you will find them without much effort in Phuket.
 You will mostly find brands’ names printed on tee-shirts, but it’s always the same T-shirt, not particularly well designed.
-Also, quality is what you pay for, so don’t be surprised after a few washes.
+Also, you pay for quality, so don’t be surprised after a few washes.
 Bags and perfumes are harder to find: they do exist but look so obviously fake that it would be an embarrassment to show them to your friends.
 The same goes for fake watches.

 Expecting rain every day during raining season in Phuket is another misconception and a permanent worry for first-timers.
 Not one day passes we don’t receive a message asking how much it will rain during low season (as we instead call it here).

-What’s true: It can rain at any time, any day and tropical rains can be as intense as they can be short.
-Sea is more often rough, so if you plan to come during the low season, try to book a hotel with a large pool.
+What’s true: It can rain at any time, any day, and tropical rains can be as intense as they can be short.
+Sea is often rough, so if you plan to come during the low season, try to book a hotel with a large pool.
 The only risk is the short sequences of 3 or 5 days.
 These are not frequent, but rain needs to fall, so pray these don’t happen during your stay.